boston-dynamics/spot-sdk/python/examples/orbit/toggle_mission_based_on_weather/README.md

 ## Understanding Orbit Web API

 Please begin with the [Quickstart Guide](../../../../docs/python/quickstart.md) to get your Python programming environment set up properly.
-Then, specifically for Hello Orbit, look at the [Orbit API Docs](../../../../docs/concepts/about_orbit.md).
+Then, specifically for this example, look at the [Orbit API Docs](../../../../docs/concepts/about_orbit.md).
 For a complete list of resources and their methods, see the <a href="../../../../docs/orbit/docs.html">Orbit API Reference</a>.

 ## Setup Dependencies